|Code of Business Conduct and Ethics

 While some of the policies contained in this Code must be strictly adhered to and no exceptions can be allowed, in other cases exceptions may be possible.
 Any employee or officer who believes that an exception to any of these policies is appropriate in his or her case should first contact his or her immediate supervisor.
 If the supervisor agrees that an exception is appropriate, the approval of the Chief Executive Officer and the Chief Compliance Officer of the Company must be obtained.
 The Chief Executive Officer and the Chief Compliance Officer of the Company shall be responsible for maintaining a record of all requests for exceptions to any of these policies and the disposition of such requests.

-Any executive officer or director who seeks an exception to any of these policies should contact the Chairman of the Board of Directors.
-If the Chairman of the Board of Directors seeks an exception to any of these policies, he or she should contact the Lead Director of the Board of Directors, if any, or the Chairman of the Audit Committee of the Board of Directors, if there is no Lead Director.
+Any executive officer or director who seeks an exception to any of these policies should contact the Chair of the Board of Directors.
+If the Chair of the Board of Directors seeks an exception to any of these policies, he or she should contact the Lead Director of the Board of Directors, if any, or the Chair of the Audit Committee of the Board of Directors, if there is no Lead Director.
 Any waiver of this Code for executive officers or directors or any change to this Code that applies to executive officers or directors may be made only by the Board of Directors of the Company and will be disclosed as required by law or stock exchange regulation.